Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: The proposed solution

 First, for the given raw dataset, there are some records missing.
 So, the process needs to pad these missing values and remove the records that are obviously out of the normal range.
 Then as a step of de-noising, the data is downsampled to $1/N$ of the initial one.
-Then assemble every $L$ sample as one training sequence.
+Then assemble every $L$ single feature vector as one training sequence.
 Lastly, the training sequence is labeled.
 It is worth mentioning that the criteria of labeling, are the manual actions taken by the engineer, which may lag over the first occurrence of the anomaly of $5$ to $20$ minutes.
 So, $10$ minutes is taken as the average delay applied to data labeling.
-The training sequence will be a matrix with size $1\times5\times L$, and the labels will be binary values.
+The training sequence will be a matrix with size $1\times250\times L$, and the labels will be binary values.
 In this use case, after validation, $N=2$ and $L=6$ are reasonable options.

-The architecture of the NN model is depicted in Fig.~\ref{fig:lstm_model}, wherein the LSTM module inherits from the LSTM function in Pytorch and the input size equals $1\times5\times 6$, hidden size equals 2.
-Two linear layers follow the LSTM module, and the output is the indicator of taking action or not.
+The architecture of the NN model is depicted in Fig.~\ref{fig:lstm_model}, wherein the LSTM module inherits from the LSTM function in Pytorch and the input size equals $1\times250\times 6$, hidden size equals 2.
+Two linear layers follow the LSTM module~\footnote{A tutorial of LSTM with detailed architecture and mathematical explanation can be found in~\cite{staudemeyer2019understanding}.}, and the output is the indicator of taking action or not.
 The last layer adopts the activation function 'sigmoid'.

 For the model's training, the training/validation dataset is divided according to the 80\%/20\% rule.
 The loss function is the binary cross entropy (BEC)~\cite{PyTorchBCELoss}.
-The training is on the two RTX 2080Ti GPUs, the batch size is $2048$ and Adam is taken as the optimizer.
+The training batch size is $2048$ and Adam is taken as the optimizer.
 In the batch sampling process, the weighted batch sampler is used because this dataset is an imbalanced dataset, which means that labels '$1$'s are far more than labels '$0$'s.
 The above training dataset is used to train the LSTM model, and the test set is used to evaluate the trained model.
 In the training stage, the training data is shuffled before batch sampling.
 Fig.~\ref{fig:lstm_training_curve} shows the model's accuracy plots in the training and test.
 The convergence is reached after $100$ epochs.